WheatonCS/aGoodMystery/step_0_collectTexts/README.md

 3. Henry_W_Poe_corpus - stories purportedly written by Edgar's brother Henry; we include these as stock for related inquiries.

-4. Schoberlein_2016_corpus - Stefan Scholberlein's corpus of prose texts used in his 2016 paper (see reference); as of January 2017, we have not used these texts, but we provide it here as an alternate corpus.
+4. Schoberlein_2016_corpus - Stefan Scholberlein's corpus of prose texts used in his 2016 paper (see reference); we provide it here as an alternate corpus.

 5. NthSegment_M_words.py - A Python script to generate texts all of the same size of M words each.
 We provide the script as but one example of the type of script we use as we consider how to build a working corpus.
 We did not use this script in this set of analyses, but of course, word token proportions are used to account for texts of varying size (see step_1 for more on tokenization).

-###Notes:
+### Notes:

 1. The file "UNKNOWN_ADream_1831.txt" contains the contested story.
 In some analysis, we change the prefix of this file to "Poe_" to facilitate its potential attribution (or not).